cyber-prophet/cy/README.md

 # Cy

-Cy - a [nushell](https://www.nushell.sh/) wrapper, a client for the Cyber family blockchains (bostrom, pussy) and IPFS.
+Cy - a [nushell](https://www.nushell.sh/) wrapper, for interacting with cybergraphs.

 ## The Goals of Cy: